edsu/diss/parts/12-conclusion.md

 > power to see and not be seen, to represent while escaping representation.
 > [@Haraway:1988, p.
 581].

-Cook and Samuels position the archivist as an analyst/judge one step removed from the site of record creation.
+Cook, Samuels and Eastwood position the archivist as an analyst/judge one step removed from the site of record creation.
 As evidenced in the NSRL-Stanford collaboration to archive the Cabrinety collection, even when use isn't completely understood, record creation is always an expression of power/knowledge.
 If some story of use, disuse or misuse isn't visible something is missing from the picture.
 At least Schellenberg owned that records are (in part) collected for use by researchers [@Schellenberg:1956].
-Research isn't the only use for archival records, but it a significant one nonetheless.
+However, research is not the only use for archival records.
 More importantly *use* recognizes that records are created for particular purposes.
 The value of records lies in an analysis of their genealogy of use, disuse, misuse, and queer use.
 Where we can imagine queer use as unexpected value that is discovered in research.

 > The project of queering use does not aim to create distance from use but to
 > inhabit use all the more.
 We might respond to the problem of instrumentalism